thuliteio/create-thulite/README.md

 ## Usage

-Run `create` command and follow the prompts.
+Run the following command, and follow the prompts.

 With npm: